What Is An Escrow Account? Definition And Facts

 If you’ve never paid a mortgage before, you might not be familiar with escrow accounts.
 What are they, how do they work and when are they necessary?

 In this article, we’ll explore the reasons why a borrower may use an escrow account to help them manage the costs that come with homeownership.
 Let’s take a deeper dive.

-An escrow account acts as a savings account that is managed by your mortgage servicer.
-Your mortgage servicer will deposit a portion of each mortgage payment into your escrow account to cover your estimated real estate taxes and insurance premiums.
+An escrow account is essentially a savings account that’s managed by your mortgage servicer.
+Your mortgage servicer will deposit a portion of each mortgage payment into your escrow to cover your estimated property taxes and your homeowners and mortgage insurance premiums.
 It’s that simple.

 How Escrow Analysis Works